LaunchCodeEducation/lchs/src/chapters/html/structure.rst

    ``head`` and ``body`` elements are both nested inside the ``html`` element, which runs from lines 2 - 10.
 #.
 While not necessary, using indentation to organize the start and end tags
-   for nested elements is a great idea.
+   for different elements is a great idea.

    The following code works as an HTML document, but it is poorly organized and very hard to follow.